Lucy Salani: Late life and public recognition

 Salani returned to Bologna during the 1980s, in order to take care of her parents, and eventually spent the rest of her life in the city.
 She was active as an anti-fascist, and as an advocate for LGBT rights.

 Her story gained public attention for the first time in 2009, when writer and director Gabriella Romano wrote a biography of her, titled Il mio nome è Lucy.
 L'Italia del XX secolo nei ricordi di una transessuale.
 In 2011, Romano also directed a documentary film centered on her, named Essere Lucy.

 In 2014, Salani was interviewed by director Gianni Amelio as part of his documentary Felice chi è diverso.
 In January 2018, she was invited to take part in a demonstration organized by LGBT rights associations Arcigay and Arcilesbica for the International Holocaust Remembrance Day.
 On that occasion, she said: "It is impossible to forget and forgive.
 Some nights, I still dream of the most horrendous things I saw, and I feel like I'm still [trapped] there, and so, I want people to know what happened in the concentration camps, so that it won't happen again."

 In January 2018, several newspapers, including Switzerland's Le Matin, French magazine Têtu and Italy's Corriere della Sera, reported that Salani was living in poverty and rejected by many local hospices.
 In the meantime, she received help and support from volunteers of the Trans Identity Movement.

 In November 2019, the president of Arcigay Rome, Francesco Angeli, asked Italian president Sergio Mattarella to nominate Salani as senator for life.

 In 2021, a new documentary film about the life of Salani, named C'è un soffio di vita soltanto and directed by Matteo Botrugno and Daniele Coluccini, was released.
 The documentary, whose title was taken from the final verse of a poem written by Salani herself, described her everyday life in Bologna and her return to Dachau, where she had been invited for the 75th anniversary of the concentration camp's liberation.

 In summer 2022, she was honored by the city council of Bologna for her activism.

-Salani died in the night of 21–22 March 2023, aged 98.
+Salani died late evening of 21 March 2023, aged 98.

+In october 2025 a book on her life and with some of her documents was published, Quasi un secolo.
+Vita di Lucy Salani, edited by Simone Cangelosi e Fulvia Antonelli with lots of tributes from friends and activists.